Theory Q&A

 OPT never tries to derive subjective feeling from math or physics.
 It simply declares, as an axiom, that when an observer “steps through” the narrow mental bottleneck (the \(C_{\rm max}\) aperture) moment after moment, that traversal feels like something.
 That is the Agency Axiom.
 It is an irreducible primitive.

-The theory then turns the philosophical gap into a precise algorithmic claim, attempting to prove that any real, working conscious system must have a built-in blind spot that matches the felt qualities of subjectivity.
+The theory then turns the philosophical gap into a precise algorithmic claim about the blind spot any real, working conscious system would carry.
 This blind spot is the Phenomenal Residual (\(\Delta_{\rm self}\)).

 Bottom line: The Agency Axiom states the traversal feels like something.
-The mathematical argument then pins the Hard Problem to a single, mathematically unavoidable spot: the irreducible gap between what the mind is and what it can model about itself.
-The theory locates the mystery precisely without pretending to dissolve it.
+The mathematical argument then fences the Hard Problem behind one precise open question: the budgeted gap between what the mind is and what it can model about itself.
+The theory draws the contour exactly without pretending to dissolve what lies inside it.

-The branch-selection connection (§3.8): The same blind spot — Δself — is also where branch selection executes.
-The self-model evaluates branches of the Forward Fan, but the final transition from evaluated menu to singular trajectory occurs in the residual.
-This means will and consciousness share the same structural address.
-The irreducible sense of authoring a choice is the first-person signature of a process executing in the observer's own unmodelable region.
+The branch-selection connection (§3.8): The same blind spot — Δself — also bounds what the self-model can say about choice.
+The self-model evaluates branches of the Forward Fan, but it can never fully narrate the transition onto the one realized trajectory.
+The irreducible sense of authoring a choice is the first-person signature of being on one realized thread through the fan — no chooser housed in the gap, or anywhere else.

 8. Why must the codec operate a Maintenance Cycle (sleep)?